 If you’re looking for a reason to keep up your chocolate habit, continue reading.
 Keep in mind that these benefits are for 100% cocoa powder.
 Sugar has zero of these benefits, and in fact causes many health problems.
 So the more sugar you add to your cocoa, the fewer of these benefits you’ll be receiving.

-Also, when cocoa is processed into chocolate, it changes things and doesn’t have quite the same effects.
+Also, when cocoa is processed into chocolate (like the bar you see in the candy aisle), it changes things and doesn’t have quite the same effects.
 So let’s talk about cocoa.

 - Cocoa is rich in polyphenols, which are naturally occurring antioxidants and have been linked to reduced inflammation, and improved blood sugar.